Join the Board of Directors

 Want to know more about what we do?

 Please plan to attend at least one board meeting before you apply.
-Contact the Executive Director’s Assistant at (907) 733-9230 to get meeting location and dates.
-If you’re curious about what you’d be a part of and the wonderful ways we are impacting the communities where we live, learn, work and play, here’s a recap:
+Contact the Executive Director’s Assistant at (907) 733-9230 to get a meeting location and date.
+If you’re curious about what you’d be a part of and the wonderful ways we are impacting the communities where we live, learn, work, and play, look inside our Annual Report to learn more.

 Is Nonprofit Board Service Right for You?